cucumber-ltd/gitbook-plugin-snippet/README.md

 ## Include files from git

-Just apend `@` after the marker, followed by the commit message (or substring of commit message).
+Just append `@` after the marker, followed by the commit message (or substring of commit message).
 Example:

     [snippet](some/file-with-fragment.rb#the-marker@this fixes a bug)